Click Here To Join Our Telegram Channel for FREE daily tutorials!

 For the fat portion of pemmican, you can use tallow (rendered beef or mutton fat) or lard (rendered pork fat).
-Cut up your fat in small pieces and place the fat into the crockpot.
-Set the crock pot on low heat and remove it only after it becomes completely liquid.
+Cut up your fat into small pieces and place the fat into the crockpot.
+Set the crockpot on low heat and remove it only after it becomes completely liquid.
 Use a strainer to avoid all the crispy bits; you just want the pure, liquid fat.

 Mix the meat and berry powder together, then slowly add the hot liquid fat.
 Pour just enough so that the fat soaks into the powder – slowly.

 Let it firm up, then cut it into squares or roll it into a ball.